trikit/trikit/README.md

 -   `data`: The dataset to transform into a triangle instance.
--   `tri_type`: {\"cum\", \"incr\"} Specifies the type of triangle to return.
+-   `tri_type`: {\"cum\", \"incr\"} Specifies the type of triangle to create.
 -   `data_format`: {\"cum\", \"incr\"} Specifies how losses are represented with the input dataset `data`.
 -   `data_shape`: {\"tabular\", \"triangle\"} Specifies whether input dataset `data` represents tabular loss data with columns \"origin\",
-    \"dev\" and \"value\", or data already structured as a loss triangle with columns associated with development periods.
+    \"dev\" and \"value\", or data already structured as a loss triangle with columns corresponding to development periods.
 -   `origin`: The column name in `data` corresponding to accident year.
     Ignored if `data_shape="triangle"`.
 -   `dev`: The column name in `data` corresponding to development period.
 Ignored if `data_shape="triangle"`.
--   `value`: The column name in `data` corresponding to the metric of interest.
+-   `value`: The column name in `data` corresponding to the measure of interest.
 Ignored if `data_shape="triangle"`.

 Next we demonstrate how to create triangles using `totri` and various